Sudhir183940/kumar-demo/README.md

 # kumar-demo
-this is a demo for &amp; github class
+this is a demo for &amp; github class.